awslabs/aws-icons-for-plantuml/README.md

 ### Sequence Diagrams

-Icons can also be used in sequence diagrams, either in full stereotype or by using sprites and formatting the `participant` description.
+Icons can also be used in UML sequence diagrams, either in full stereotype or by just using sprites and formatting via `participant` description.
 Here are examples of both.

 ```bash
 @startuml Sequence Diagram - Spots and stereotypes